PCI DSS Do’s and Don’ts

 - Fill out an annual self-assessment questionnaire (also called an SAQ) and submit the questionnaire to the Office of the Treasurer to help ensure PCI compliance.

-- Attend a PCI training class.
-Contact the Office of the Treasurer for on-site training or to learn more about what PCI training is offered.
+- Attend the university PCI training class upon hire and also annually.
+Contact the Office of the Treasurer for on-site training or to learn more about the University PCI training.

 PCI compliance: DO NOT

-- Physically write down any credit card information unless you are explicitly required to do so as part of your business processes.
+- NEVER physically write down any credit card information unless you are explicitly required to do so as part of your business processes.

-- Acquire or disclose any cardholder’s credit card information without the cardholder’s consent, including but not limited to:
+- NEVER acquire or disclose any cardholder’s credit card information without the cardholder’s consent, including but not limited to:

 - the partial sixteen (16) digit card number

 - the CVV/CVC (three or four digit validation code on the back of the card)